ErrorTzy/writings/notes/Metaphysics/AnEpistemicApproach2Ground.md

 The temptation to go metaphysical: it reveals the metaphyscal essence of the number in question.
 Hall: this is crazy.
 The obvious answer is that, we were trained from early childhood to use algorithms under decimal representation.
 Therefore, the decimal representation is distinctly *useful* for us

 Lewis can say: $55 \times 27$, $15 \times 99$ or the decimal/heximal/binary representation has the same information; But only decimal conveys the information more effectively.
 Hall: Assume this is so, what singles out the decimal representation?
 There's still need a pragmatic story to tell.So psychology plays a role, one way or another.
-(Proof by intimidation)
+(Proof by intimidation?)

+Explanatory information is the right kind of information an answer should convey when we ask "Why X?".
+But in general, given a question, what makes some information the right kind?
+Hall argues that answer-appropriateness can depend on epistemic considerations.
+Consider: "What is 55 times 27?"
+An apt answer is "1485," not "the product of 55 and 27" and not "the product of 15 and 99."
+But note that "1485" is just an abbreviation for the decimal expansion $1\times10^{3} + 4\times10^{2} + 8\times10^{1} + 5\times10^{0}$.
+All three responses pick out the same number; they differ only in how we pick it out.
+There is no plausible metaphysical reason to privilege "1485."
+It would be odd to say that the decimal expansion discloses the number's true nature.
+The more plausible explanation is epistemological: since childhood, we are trained to manipulate decimal notation.
+"1485" is the most *useful* representation for our arithmetic reasoning.

 ### 2.2 Axioms, theorems, and mathematical concepts